Are you better suited to become a business analyst or a data analyst?

 Business analysts enjoy working in the corporate world and are more interested in finding ways to solve problems, Schedlbauer says.
 They might be tasked with researching, organizing, and overseeing the implementation of a new workflow, for example.
-These people are often naturally born communicators—both written and oral skills are essential since they must explain technical messages to stakeholders in layman terms.
+These people are often naturally born communicators—both written and oral skills are essential since they must explain technical messages to stakeholders in layman’s terms.

 Data analysts are numbers-driven people who excel in subjects such as statistics and programming.
 As the gatekeepers for the business’s data, they’re entrenched in databases and interested in extracting data points from complex and often disparate sources.
 It’s also important for data analysts to have a deep interest in and extensive knowledge of the industry they work in, Schedlbauer says.

-Though business analysts and data analysts share some similarities, they differ in salary and their potential career paths.
+Though business analysts and data analysts share some similarities, including high salaries, they differ in their potential career trajectories.

-Because business analysts are not required to have as deep a background in programming as data analysts, entry-level positions pay a slightly lower salary than data analysts, Angove explains.
+Because business analysts are not required to have as deep a background in programming as data analysts, entry-level positions may pay a slightly lower salary than data analysts, Angove explains.
 However, for those in advanced roles or in high-demand industries, salaries can extend beyond six figures.
-For example, the average salary for a business analyst working in technology is $110,000, according to Robert Half’s 2022 Salary Report.
+For example, the average salary for a mid-level ERP business analyst working in technology is $110,000, according to Robert Half’s 2022 Salary Report.

 Advanced degrees and certifications are often necessary to move from the business analyst role into a more analytics-driven career.

-Data analysts, on the other hand, have a higher earning potential—well into six figures—and more options for career paths, Angove says.
-The Robert Half Technology 2020 Salary Guide reports that data analysts typically earn between $83,750 and $142,500.
+Data analysts also enjoy high job security and competitive pay.
+For example, data analysts working in the technology sector typically earn between $87,500 and $126,250.
 Because these professionals work primarily in databases, there’s room for advancement with the acquisition of additional programming skills like R and Python.
-Additionally, data analysts can more readily shift into developer careers and data science roles with advanced degrees.
+Additionally, data analysts can readily shift into developer careers and data science roles with advanced degrees.

 Despite the differences between data analysts and business analysts, individuals in both careers have promising futures.